Ananyaiitbhilai/Unsupervised-MT-using-VAEs/README.md

 3. Train discrete latent variable autoencoders (e.g. VQ-VAE) separately on the source and target monolingual corpora.
 The discrete latent space allows for cross-domain alignment.

-4. Initialize the shared latent space using the continuous latent representations from step 2.
-Align the discrete latent representations from step 3 in this shared space using adversarial training.
+4. Initialize the shared latent space using the continuous latent representations from ```step 2```.
+Align the discrete latent representations from ```step 3``` in this shared space using adversarial training.

 5. Train a shared encoder to map source and target sentences into the aligned shared latent space.